ClaudiooBarbieri/challenges-pacs/challenge-1/README.md

 3. If you want to change the objective function, edit the `functions.cpp` file and modify `Function` and `Gradient` functors.

-4. Set the `EXAMPLES_INCLUDE` and `EXAMPLES_LIB` variables in the Makefile to point to the locations where you have the examples and libraries provided by the `pacs-examples` repository.
+4. Set the `EXAMPLES_INCLUDE` and `EXAMPLES_LIB` variables in the Makefile to point to the locations where you have the examples and libraries provided by the `pacs-examples` repository. (it is intended for people who are enrolled in the course, if not the only thing you need is the `json.h` header so set them in order to reach it)

 6. Run `make` command in the `src` directory: